mohamedkhairy23/PostgreSQL/README.md

 ## Find Duplicated Rows (Rows that contain the same name, and the same price):

 - SELECT name, price, COUNT(\*) FROM products GROUP BY name, price HAVING COUNT(\*) > 1;

+## Order By Clause (Sorting):

+- SELECT id, name, price FROM products ORDER BY id ASC LIMIT 25;
+- SELECT id, name, price FROM products ORDER BY id DESC LIMIT 25;
+- SELECT id, name, price FROM products ORDER BY price DESC LIMIT 25;
+- SELECT id, name, price FROM products ORDER BY price DESC;

+## Notes:

+- ASC (from small to large)
+- DESC (from large to small)